 TackApp is still in beta, though, and the three items on my wish list for it are: (1) faster handling of files and better responsive; (2) a better mobile app experience, and (3) I would very much love to be able to share files on my device back to my PC from the same platform.

-One thing for certain: I will be watching the development of this software with a lot of interest.
+One thing is certain: I will be watching the development of this software with a lot of interest.